dbl4k/DotNetCoreCustomAuthentication/README.md

 What if you have no persisted user stores: Let's say the user details are coming from an external provider during authentication.

-## What if you need to do something a bit leftfield, but you still want to integrate it as cleanly as possible.
+## What if you need to do something a bit leftfield, but you still want to integrate it as cleanly as possible via Identity.

 You're probably here because you've been running in circles.
 Admittedly, there's not a good amount of information in the wild on implemnting bespoke authentication via .net core 2.0 right now.